huseyinbabal/demory/README.md

 Demory is a Cloud-Native Distributed In-Memory Database based on the RAFT Protocol.

 ## Howto Use
-Demory is still in progress, will be updated soon
+Demory is still in progress, will be updated soon...